programerkotik/thesis-2023-travelling-waves/exp/signal-to-signal-correlation/dscr.md

 res/signal-to-signal-correlation/<experiment_code>/upstate_downstate_pcc.csv
 ```

-This csv table is analyzed and visualized by the upstate_downstate_pcc_plot.py script.
+The csv table is analyzed and visualized by the upstate_downstate_pcc_plot.py script.
 The upstate_downstate_pcc_plot.py script could be run with the following command:

 ```bash
 python upstate_downstate_pcc_plot.py>